bitcoincashorg/bitcoincash.org/workgroups/wg-malfix/summaries/2018-01-30 - Meeting Summary.md

-# Metadata
+---
+layout: summary

-Title:            Fixing Transaction Maleability:  Is it worth it?
+title: Fixing Transaction Maleability - Is it worth it?
-Workgroup:        MalFix
+group: malfix
-Meeting Time:     20170129 1100 (UTC)
+time: 20170129 1100 (UTC)
-Document Version: 1.0
+version: 1.0

-Developer Participants:
+participants: [
- * Amaury Sechét of Bitcoin ABC
+    Amaury Sechét of Bitcoin ABC,
- * Tomas of bitCrust
+    Tomas of bitCrust,
- * shadders of nChain
+    shadders of nChain
+]
+---

 REQUEST TO EDITORS: